Númenor: Physical geography

+Human geography

-Armenelos, "Royal citadel", was the capital and in later years the largest city of Númenor.
-It lay inland, near the centre of Arandor, about 20 miles from mount Meneltarma.
-The closest coast was some 50 miles to the east at Rómenna.
-It contained the royal palace, the King's House.
-A tall tower was constructed there by the first King Elros, son of the seafaring hero Earendil, and the White Tree Nimloth, living symbol of the Kingdom of Númenor, was planted in the days of the sixth King, the explorer Tar-Aldarion.
-During the reign of the 25th and last King, the proud Ar-Pharazôn, a giant circular temple to Morgoth was built in the city, over five hundred feet in diameter and as much in height to its cornice line, above which a silver dome rose.
-The dome had an oculus, from which the smoke of numerous burned sacrifices rose, tarnishing the silver soon after its completion.
+A tall tower was constructed in Armenelos by the first King Elros, son of the seafaring hero Eärendil; the White Tree Nimloth, living symbol of the Kingdom, was planted in the days of the sixth King, the explorer Tar-Aldarion.
+During the reign of the last King, the proud Ar-Pharazôn, a giant circular temple to Morgoth was built in the city, over five hundred feet in diameter and as much in height to its cornice line, with a silver dome above that.
+The dome had an oculus, from which the smoke of numerous burned sacrifices rose, tarnishing the silver.

-Andúnië, "Sunset", was a port on the west side of Númenor, which looked towards the Undying Lands; the Eldar used to land there.
-Valandil was the first Lord of Andúnië, and his successors were important in shaping Númenórean policies.
+Andúnië, "Sunset", was a western port, facing the Undying Lands; the Eldar used to land there.
+Valandil was the first Lord of Andúnië.
+Other ports included Rómenna and Eldalondë.
 As the Shadow fell over Númenor, Armenelos overtook Andúnië.

-Rómenna, "Eastwards" (for ships sailing to Middle-earth), was a harbour at the head of the long firth on the east of Númenor.
-It became important as shipbuilding and seafaring grew, especially from the reign of Tar-Aldarion.

-Eldalondë or "Elf-haven" was a seaport on the western coast where the Elves would arrive from Tol Eressëa, and the river Nunduinë emptied into the Bay of Eldanna.
-It was "the most beautiful of all the havens of Númenor", compared by the Elves to a town in Eressëa.